moffa13/GTA-V-Launcher/GTA-V-Launcher/translates/README.md

 # Adding a new language

 Go to **GTA-V-Launcher/translates**, run update.bat and copy **fr.ts** to your language code (in IETF language tag).
-For example, if you want to translate it in german, you will call the file **de_XX.ts** where **XX** (uppercase) is the place where the language is spoken.
+A list can be found here : [http://www.lingoes.net/en/translator/langcode.htm] For example, if you want to translate it in german, you will call the file **de_XX.ts** where **XX** (uppercase) is the place where the language is spoken.
 You can decide either if you want to specify it or not.
 If not, simply call it **de.ts**